 If poetry could be prose then Nova Ren Suma would be the Beatles of it.
 Her lyrical and often mesmerizing phrasing pulls beauty and atmosphere off the page and fills your senses.
 Much like an pointillist painter gives you a whole scene from afar but it becomes a blur of tiny points of paint the closest one gets to the portrait.

 Parker Peevyhouse turns out a solid 3.5 star debut in Echo room, which begins with a ground hog day motif.
 This tool could have dragged on but works because like Rhett and Brynn, readers have no clue what is happening.

 When your week is more unpredictable than St. Louis weather?
 When it has more highs and lows than St. Louis weather?
 To the point that Gomez can't bare to look.. can't even begin to cat?
 Yeah.
 That's the kind of week I've had.
 Because Christina said it best...
-When hasn't someone on Grey's said it best?
+Well when hasn't someone on Grey's said …

 Adaobi Tricia Nwaubani interlaces coming of age rituals, best friends and foreshadowing to set-up the fictional retelling of 2014's terrorist raid of a Nigerian village based on the stories of those women that survived.

 Hello you beautiful bookish fiends you!
 My dear Sleepy Sam Reads tagged me in a brilliant and twisty bookish version of This or That, which she originally saw on Rain’s blog and I'm glad she did because it has been a while since I've been tagged!
 So, thank you my dear!
 I will be adding one question at the end (shhh...)
 I can't stick to the college themed week that everyone else is celebrating but just remember, as we get this party started.....